raspberrypilearning/editor-dont-collide/en/step_2.md

 ➡️ Create and call a function to draw the player.
 --- /task ---

 Define a `draw_player` function.
-Inside, create a circle to represent the player.
+Inside, add an emoji and a pair of x, y coordinates to represent the player.

 <div class="c-project-code">
 --- code ---